 Episode Four focuses on Kazunari and his belief that Ritsu must be lonely.
 Sayaka has told him that Ritsu seems to be opening up to him and that he should keep working with her, so he has taken it upon himself to try to keep her from feeling lonely.
-Ritsu explains that she doesn’t have friends because when she first entered high school, there wasn’t anyone from her middle school in her class; in fact, there weren’t many people from her middle school there at all.
+Ritsu explains that she doesn’t have friends because when she first entered high school, there wasn’t anyone from her middle school in her class.
+In fact, there weren’t many people from her middle school at the school at all.
 There was never a right chance to talk to anyone, so before she knew, she was alone.
 It was less stressful, so she accepted it.

-Unfortunately, Kazunari ends up taking things too far and only manages to annoy Ritsu, especially since he ends up coming off more like a stalker than a friend.
+Unfortunately, Kazunari takes things too far and only manages to annoy Ritsu, especially since he ends up coming off more like a stalker than a friend.
 He becomes shocked when he sees her in a bookstore and is approached by two girls she knew in middle school.
 When Ritsu sees that he witnesses that, she runs out of the bookstore.

 Kazunari finally gets the message when he overhears Ritsu talking with Shirosaki about how she truly feels about “being alone.”
 Fortunately, they’re able to patch things up by the end of the episode.
 While they may not truly be friends, they are at least on friendly terms again.